calvinfo/objection/README.md

 objection
 =========

-An object validator for node
+An object validator for node -- UNDER DEVELOPMENT!
+Give me a few weeks.